 - Group Study Rooms and Silent Study Areas

-The Multimedia Department is on the lower level of the library.
-This is where you can find DVDs, CDs and the equipment to watch or listen to them.
+Multimedia Resources are available on the lower level of the library.
+This is where you can find DVDs, VHS tapes, CDs, vinyl albums and the equipment to watch or listen to them.

 Some older journals and newspapers have not been digitized and are available in microfilm.
 You can view, print or e-mail these articles using the microfilm reader.

-The library has several group study rooms, three in Multimedia and four small group study rooms on the upper level.
+The library has a variety group study rooms, 3 collaborative spaces in Multimedia and 4 small group study rooms on the upper level.
+Book a study space today!

 Microfilm can be found on the lower level in the same area as the R-Z book collection.
 There are also more silent study areas in this room.